Does a Medical Card Affect my Concealed Weapons License?

 Important Caveats:

-In summary, while there is opaque legislative language at both the federal and state levels that could be interpreted as placing a Floridian's concealed carry permit in jeopardy, there is no specific legislation prohibiting a qualified medical marijuana patient from having both permits under normal circumstances.
-Neither is there a widespread practice of either federal or state law enforcement revoking the concealed carry permits of those who have both.
+In summary, while there is opaque legislative language at both the federal and state levels that could be interpreted as placing a Floridian's concealed weapons license in jeopardy, there is no specific legislation prohibiting a qualified medical marijuana patient from having both permits under normal circumstances.
+Neither is there a widespread practice of either federal or state law enforcement revoking the concealed weapons license of those who have both.
 A good attorney practiced in marijuana law is, of course, the better source for answers to the many important nuances this FAQ does not touch on.

 For more information, see our related page “FAQ Legal Disclaimer”, and to learn more marijuana facts, visit our medical marijuana FAQ page.
 Call us at (786) 953-6838 to schedule an appointment and get your marijuana card today!